mattsemar/dsp-bulldozer/readme.md

 Fix issue where checkbox wasn't being hidden

 #### v1.0.11
-* Add confirmation prompt
+Add confirmation prompt
-* Enable destruction of factory machines (assemblers, etc).
+Enable destruction of factory machines (assemblers, etc).
 By default will not do foundation when enabled

-#### v1.0.10
+#### v1 - v1.0.10
-Correct version

-#### v1.0.9
-Make hidden feature execution independent of foundation adding

-#### v1.0.8
 Added support for BepInEx Configuration
 Add config option for overriding raise/bury veins, defaults to using same settings as game ui Add config option for overriding foundation decoration style, default is to follow game ui setting Add config option to enable skipping equator or meridian painting (individually) Add config option for number of update actions executed on each frame Added better support for larger radius planets

-#### v1.0.7
 Fix issue with hover text position
-Add option to skip repaving already paved locations Fix equator & meridian lines for planets with non-default diameter

-#### v1.0.6
-Added hover text to action button and checkbox and added ability to cancel execution

-#### v1.0.5
-Handle exception in vegetation removal

-#### v1.0.4
-Fixed issue where action button icon was showing in other categories More points added to try and catch missed veins in raise/lower on subsequent executions
+Add option to skip repaving already paved locations Fix equator & meridian lines for planets with non-default diameter Added hover text to action button and checkbox and added ability to cancel execution Fixed issue where action button icon was showing in other categories More points added to try and catch missed veins in raise/lower on subsequent executions

-#### v1.0.3
-Fixed issue where action was not invoked on button press

-#### v1.0.2
-First version

 ## Contact
 Bugs?
 Contact me on discord: mattersnot#1983 or create an issue in the github repository.